T-Pitkanen/gowalafarms-nextjs-exam/tiia_pitkanen_raport.md

 ## Installation and Usage

-- Run npm install to install all the required dependencies.
+- Run "npm install" to install the node modules.
 - Set up environment variables.
+- Run "npm run seed"
-- Run"npm run dev" and access the website at http://localhost:3000
+- Run "npm run dev" and access the website at http://localhost:3000